hulyak/multi-agent-ai-skeleton/DEVPOST_WRITEUP.md

 ### The Architecture

-We built CrewOS as a layered system:
+CrewOS is a layered system:

 **Layer 1: Resurrection Engine**
 - IDL Parser: Extracts structured data from CORBA syntax